Sejong Insider

 Risk bias is not eliminated by exposure alone.
 It requires structured reflection, delayed feedback, and explicit recalibration.
 Without these mechanisms, experience becomes a confidence amplifier, not a corrective tool.

 Experience does not eliminate risk bias because bias does not arise from inexperience.
 It arises from how humans interpret feedback under uncertainty.
 Repetition strengthens intuition faster than accuracy, allowing bias to hide behind the appearance of expertise.
+True correction requires deliberate reflection, not exposure alone.

 Why Humans Expect Balance in Random Sequences